 - Mine it and make a profit

-- Receive new cryptocurrency from a hard fork followed by an airdrop or other transfer
+- Receive new crypto from a hard fork followed by an airdrop or other transfer

-It’s treated as a property sale, and the earnings are capital gains, when you:
+It’s treated as a property sale (with capital gains or losses) when you:

 - Sell it (like you would stock)

-- Exchange it (swap one type of cryptocurrency for another)
+- Exchange it (swap one type of crypto for another)

 - Spend it (use it as payment for goods and services)

-- Convert it to US dollars (sell cryptocurrency to buy regular currency)
+- Convert it to US dollars (sell crypto to buy regular currency)

-If you donate cryptocurrency, it isn’t taxed.
+If you donate crypto, it isn’t taxed.
 In fact, you may be able to get a deduction for the donation.